WESTMORLAND CRICKET LEAGUE RULES 2022

 c Each team MUST provide an umpire (not a junior) and a scorer.

-The League and Cup finals will consist of 30 six ball overs per innings with a limitation of six overs per bowler.
+The League and Cup finals may consist of 30 six ball overs per innings with a limitation of six overs per bowler.

 (1) The last wicket has fallen,